samtzai/course_ai_for_industrial_control_students/readme.md

 - `general_installation.md`: Platform-specific installation guides

 ## Installation:
+Follow this section if you are installing the development tools in your own computer.
+This process has been already done at the University lab.
+In that case, go to the "Open the repository in VS Code" section.

 If you are installing it on linux.
 Use the[./Makefile](./Makefile) instead to create the environment.

 ### INSTALL APPLICATIONS